This is the online edition of Elliott’s E-Mail, my free weekly newsletter.

 I’m working on a story about how sometimes, following the crowd can have its advantages.
 After all, when everyone else is in, say Ocean City, Maryland, the stores are fully staffed and there are festivals every weekend or so.
 I’m working on a story about this subject, and would love to include your comment.
+Please send me an email.
 As always, don’t forget include your full name, city and occupation.

 Wanna become the world’s smartest traveler?